HaochenP/Task/README.md

 # Customer Management System
 This is a simple application that allows users to manage customer records with functionalities to view, add, edit, and delete entries from a MySQL database.
+The backend contains API implementation for basic CRUD operation for customers.
+The frontend contains project for simple frontend for displaying customers in database and provides UI for CRUD operation.

 # Setup
 ## Configure the Database